skander-marnissi/tdd-workshop/README.md

 FUNCTIONAL DETAILS

 The Automation Team must plan a meeting with other tribes' member when they will be back from holidays (plan now for the future while their calendars are not completely full)

+Hi everyone,

+Hope you’re all doing well and enjoying the summer!

+The Automation Team would like to plan a short meeting (post-holidays) with members from different tribes to gather your feedback on the current difficulties in updating DMAP.
+The goal is to understand the pain points and decide whether we should propose a new process to the Security team.

+We’re reaching out now to make sure we can find a slot before everyone’s calendars start to fill up again.
+Could you please let us know your general availability for the end of August / early September?

+Looking forward to hearing from you!

+Best regards,
+[Your Name]
+On behalf of the Automation Team